Check out these reasons why it’s important to have a healthy workforce and why you should invest in health and wellbeing management.

 Healthy Employees Are Happier & More Engaged

 Healthy employees are happy employees.
 Happy employees are more satisfied with their jobs, and therefore stay employed longer.
 For some, being unhappy in their jobs can cause unhealthy behaviors.
-Employee wellbeing programs improve job satisfaction by giving workers the tools they need to address these unhealthy behaviors.
+Employee health management programs improve job satisfaction by giving workers the tools they need to address these unhealthy behaviors.

 The facts are clear:

-- Does your program address all aspects of an employee’s wellbeing, including physical, emotional, and financial health?
+- Does your program address all aspects of an employee’s health, including physical, emotional, social, and financial health?

 - Does your program vendor use claims data, health risk assessment data, social determinants, and more to determine program eligibility?